 Meanwhile, outside the dimension, a family of four is traveling down a road in an RV when the father, Jim Matthews, suddenly spots a fallen tree in the middle of the road.
 The family decides to take the second route they saw a mile back and circle around to continue with their trip, but as they hit the second road, they suddenly realize that they are moving in circles, and the only thing they spot is a mysterious town where people have gathered around the cemetery to pay their last respects to Meagan and Lauren Pratt.

 Jim comes out of the RV and asks for directions from Boyd, who instructs him to stay on the road, and he will finally find the highway.
 As soon as the RV leaves, Boyd and Kenny lay the spike strip on the road to puncture the RV and inform them about the horrors they have soaked into.
 However, before they can stop the RV, it is met with an accident outside the town, where another car driven by a boy named Tobey loses its balance.
-While trying to save the car, Jim steers away from the RV that slips off the tracks and crashes into the forest, where a thick branch penetrates his young son, Ethan’s leg.
+While trying to save the car, Jim steers away from the RV that slips off the tracks and crashes into the forest, where a wooden piece penetrates his young son, Ethan’s leg.

 Boyd and other towners come to their rescue as they take Jim’s wife, Tabitha, and their daughter, Julie, to the town along with Tobey, while Jim decides to stay with Ethan in the RV, where the town’s doctor, Kristi, decides to operate on Ethan and Boyd stays back to save them from the monsters.

-The series further follows the Matthews’ family and Tobey’s friend, Jade, who was asleep in the car while it entered the unknown dimension.
+The series further follows the Matthews’ family and Tobey’s friend, Jade, who was asleep (intoxicated) in the car while it entered the unknown dimension.
 Boyd explains the horrors to the new residents of the town and asks them to choose between the central town and the colony house as their permanent abode.
 Meanwhile, a girl named Sara Myers, who works at the diner as a waitress, is contacted by the voice of these creatures as they make a deal with her to carry out their commands in exchange for a way home.
 Will any of these residents be able to return home, or will they be trapped in the mysterious town for the rest of their lives?

 Major Spoilers Ahead